What To Do After a Bad House Survey Report

 So in summary:

 - Don’t panic when you read the survey report – your surveyor should answer any questions you have at no extra cost

 - Get the experts in to further investigate and/or cost for repairs

 - Use the survey report and quotes to renegotiate the sale price so you can afford to do any essential remediation work

-If you would like more tailored advice, join us as a member and we’d be happy to help
+If you would like to discuss your survey concerns with us, become a member of the HomeOwners Alliance and we’d be happy to help